A BRIEF HISTORY OF THE CONTROVERSY AND DEVELOPMENTS SURROUNDING THE BOOK OF ABRAHAM

 THE EVIDENCE THAT THE BOOK OF ABRAHAM WAS INCORRECTLY BELIEVED TO BE ON THE BOOK OF BREATHINGS PAPYRUS

-- There is the fact that Abraham 1:12 states that Facsimile 1 is “at the commencement of this record,” and Facsimile 1 happens to be right at the beginning of the Book of Breathings.
+- There is the fact that Abraham 1:12 states that Facsimile 1 is “at the commencement of this record,” and Facsimile 1 happens to be right at the beginning of this Book of Breathings.

 Of course, in addition to the issues listed above, there is also the previously discussed fact that Joseph very clearly was not able to literally translate the facsimiles.
 If Joseph was wrong about the content and translation of the facsimiles, it certainly isn’t a stretch to assume he was wrong about the papyri as well.